Key Takeaways

 This step matters more than most contractors realize.
 Even if your time tracking looks clean, weak job tracking will leave you guessing when it comes to job costs and profitability.

-There is no single “right” method.
-The right choice depends on how your work is structured and how much detail you need.
+There is no single “proper” method.
+The right choice depends on how your work is structured, and how much detail you need.

 Here are the three most common job tracking methods contractors use:

-• Tracking by customer location: This is common for service contractors handling multiple calls per day.
-Time is tied to the customer or address instead of a formal job code.
+Tracking by customer location: This is common for service companies handling multiple calls per day.
+Time is tied to a customer or address instead of a formal job code.

 Choosing the right method upfront helps prevent job costing problems later and keeps your time tracking system simple enough to maintain.